Guardians expect rowdy fans for Yanks playoff matchup - NewsBreak

 Guardians expect rowdy fans for Yanks playoff matchup

-Their AL Division Series opener on Tuesday night will be their first trip to the Bronx since an ugly April series when rowdy fans in the bleachers pelted Cleveland outfielders with bottles, cans and debris after New York rallied for a 5-4 win.Westlake High School student catches Guardians walk-off homer
+Their AL Division Series opener Tuesday night will be their first trip to the Bronx since an ugly April series when rowdy fans in the bleachers pelted Cleveland outfielders with bottles, cans and debris after New York rallied for a 5-4 win.Browns part ways with veteran quarterback

 Center fielder Myles Straw climbed a chain-link fence to confront a spectator, and was jeered with chants of “Crybaby!” the following day after calling the Yankee Universe the “the worst fan base on the planet.”